A New Approach to Forest Management

 Management to create connected forest stands across public and private forest lands is critical, as we consider the needs of forest birds.
 Many depend on different forest age classes and structural conditions in a single forest or across adjacent patches to successfully complete their breeding cycles.
 For instance, Golden-winged Warblers, Cerulean Warblers, and Wood Thrush require young, mixed-successional, and mature forests, respectively.
 But, new research suggests that these age classes alone are not enough.
 For example, Golden-winged Warblers move their fledglings into older forests soon after leaving their nests in young forests.
 Wood Thrush and Ovenbirds move their families to younger forest patches after nesting in older forest.
 As a result, these species need a mix of forest ages and structural conditions over landscape scales to nest and rear their families

 To meet the needs of forest birds, it is important to manage both public and private lands, especially considering that 71% of Pennsylvania’s 16.7 million acres of forest is owned by families.
 Involvement of these families can truly help overall forest health.
-Audubon Pennsylvania’s new project, through its link to the Family Forest Carbon Program, will pay landowners to implement practices that sequester carbon and at the same time create habitat for priority bird species—thus improving forest health for all Pennsylvanians and helping family forest owners to extract value from their lands.
+Audubon Mid-Atlantic’s new project, through its link to the Family Forest Carbon Program, will pay landowners to implement practices that sequester carbon and at the same time create habitat for priority bird species—thus improving forest health for all Pennsylvanians and helping family forest owners to extract value from their lands.

 Audubon Pennsylvania has published a series of three Healthy Forests guides for forestry professionals.
 Learn more and access free downloads here.